GrossDesignCo/concordance-app-poc/src/data/scripture/genesis/genesis-1/chapter.englishNatural.md

 And God called the hammered-out-work, "Skies."

+And evening was,
+And morning was,
+A second day.

 And God said, "Let the waters gather from under the skies to one place.
 And let the dry-ground appear."
 And it was so.

 And God called the dry-ground "Land," and called the gathering of the waters "Seas."
 And God saw that-it-was good.

+And God said, "Let the land sprout grass, herb seeding seed, fruit tree making fruit after its kind, which has its seed in it, over the land."
+And it was so.

+And the land brought forth grass, herb seeding seed after its kind, and tree making fruit which has its seed in it after its kind.
+And God saw that-it-was good.

+And evening was,
+And morning was,
+A third day.